 - No Settlement: This visa does not lead to indefinite leave to remain

-- Extensions are possible for £1,100 each if ongoing treatment is required
+- Extensions cost £1,066 each (FLR-IR form) if ongoing treatment is required

-- Different from the Health and Care Worker Visa, which is for healthcare professionals seeking employment
+- This is a Visitor visa for patients — completely different from the Health and Care Worker Visa for healthcare professionals

-A UK medical visa is a Standard Visitor visa category that allows individuals to enter the United Kingdom specifically to receive private medical treatment at licensed healthcare facilities.
-It permits stays of up to 6 months (£127) or 11 months (£220) and can be extended if ongoing treatment is required.
-This visa is only for patients seeking treatment—healthcare professionals looking to work in the UK need the separate Health and Care Worker visa.
+A UK Medical Visa is a Standard Visitor visa category that allows individuals to enter the United Kingdom specifically to receive private medical treatment at licensed healthcare facilities.
+It permits stays of up to 6 months (£135) or 11 months (£234) and can be extended for £1,066 per 6-month extension if ongoing treatment is required.
+This visa is only for patients seeking treatment — healthcare professionals looking to work in the UK need the separate Health and Care Worker Visa.

 No, medical visitors cannot access free NHS treatment.
 All medical care must be obtained from private healthcare providers.
 The only exception is emergency treatment, which may be provided at NHS hospitals but will be charged at 150% of the treatment cost.
 Medical visitors do not pay the Immigration Health Surcharge but are responsible for all medical costs incurred during their stay.

-The standard UK medical visa processing time is approximately 3 weeks (15 working days) after your biometric appointment.
+The standard UK Medical Visa processing time is approximately 3 weeks (15 working days) after your biometric appointment.
 Priority service (5 working days) is available for an additional £500, or super priority (next working day) for £1,000, subject to availability at your Visa Application Centre.
-For urgent medical cases, it is advisable to apply as early as possible—up to 3 months before your travel date.
+For urgent medical cases, apply as early as possible — up to 3 months before your travel date.

-Can a medical attendant accompany me on my UK medical visa application?
+Can a medical attendant accompany me on my UK Medical Visa?

 Medical attendants, carers, or family members accompanying a patient must apply separately for their own Standard Visitor visas.
 They cannot be included on the patient's application.
 Each attendant must meet the standard visitor visa requirements independently, including demonstrating they have sufficient funds and intend to leave the UK.
-In exceptional cases, the Referred Casework Unit may consider granting leave outside the immigration rules for essential medical attendants.
+In exceptional cases, the Referred Casework Unit may consider granting leave outside the immigration rules for essential medical attendants of children or adults requiring full-time care.

-Yes, the UK medical visa is one of the few visitor visa categories that can be extended.
-You can apply for a 6-month extension from within the UK for £1,100 using Form FLR(IR).
-There is no limit on the number of extensions you can apply for, provided you continue to demonstrate genuine medical need and adequate funds.
+Yes, the UK Medical Visa is one of the few visitor visa categories that can be routinely extended.
+You can apply for a 6-month extension from within the UK for £1,066 using Form FLR(IR).
+There is no fixed limit on extensions, provided you continue to demonstrate genuine medical need and adequate funds.
 You must apply before your current visa expires and provide updated medical documentation and financial evidence.

 Can I visit the UK for organ donation?

-If your UK medical visa is refused, you will receive a refusal notice explaining the reasons.
-Unfortunately, there is no right of appeal or administrative review for visitor visa refusals.
-Your options are to address the reasons for refusal and submit a fresh application with stronger evidence, or in limited cases, seek a judicial review within 3 months if you believe there was a legal error in the decision.
+If your UK Medical Visa is refused, you will receive a refusal notice explaining the reasons.
+There is no right of appeal or administrative review for visitor visa refusals.
+Your options are to address the reasons and submit a fresh application with stronger evidence, or in limited cases, seek judicial review within 3 months if you believe there was a legal error.
 Common refusal reasons include insufficient financial evidence, incomplete medical documentation, or doubts about your intention to leave the UK.